Valley of the Moon Park Master Plan

 Location: Federation of Community Councils (1057 West Fireweed Lane)

-Parks and Recreation will begin the approval process in fall of 2014.
-Parks and Recreation will present the preferred alternative site plan to local Community Councils, the Parks and Recreation Commission, and the Urban Design Commission for approval.
+Parks and Recreation will begin the approval process in fall/winter of 2014.
+Parks and Recreation will present the preferred alternative site plan to local Community Councils, the Parks and Recreation Commission, and the Planning and Zoning Commission for approval.
 The public will have an opportunity for comment at these meetings.

 Community Council Resolutions: North Star CC & South Addition CC

 Parks and Recreation Commission meeting: January 8th, 2015